Darkhogg/polyethylene/README.md

 ### Leaf Operators

 These functions process the sequence in some way and return a single result.
-`SyncSequence`s will return immediately, while `AsyncSequence`s will return a promise, but act equivalently otherwise.
+`SyncIterable`s will return immediately, while `AsyncIterable`s will return a promise, but act equivalently otherwise.

 #### `#toArray()`